vaidehijoshi/spotify-api-todo-ruby-006/README.md

 ## Objective

-Get more familiar with using APIs and thier JSON contents in Ruby.
+Get more familiar with using APIs and their JSON contents in Ruby.

 ## Introduction